Why Customer Feedback Is Important

 Customers:

 Well, the most obvious answer to this question is your customers.
-They are the ones using your products or availing of your services and of course they will be able to give you valuable insights about what can be improved.
+They use your products or services.
+They can provide valuable insights into areas for improvement.

 However, people often neglect two other very important groups.
 One is your lost customers and the other is your employees.